swapnil712/sodari/README.md

 />
 ```

-> The vertical (`col`) variant draws a connector line between steps; the line under the final step is hidden by the `.stepper-col` CSS rule included in setup.
+> The vertical (`col`) variant draws a connector line between steps; the connector is automatically omitted on the final step.

 ---